Russian peacekeepers’ vehicles pass unhindered along Lachin-Khankendi road | News.az

 Russian peacekeepers’ vehicles pass unhindered along Lachin-Khankendi road

-Peaceful protesters on Wednesday ensured the free passage of 35 vehicles of Russian peacekeepers through the protest area.
+Peaceful protesters on Thursday ensured the free passage of 5 passenger cars and 33 trucks of Russian peacekeepers through the protest area.
 The vehicles were moving from Khankendi towards Lachin.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.